Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Introduction

-In this work, we propose a VAE-based clustering model tailored for operation with audio signals\footnote{Parts of the content in this manuscript are present in our previous preprints \cite{fiorio2025unsupervisedvariationalacousticclustering,fiorio2025categoricalunsupervisedvariationalacoustic}.
-This article is a combination, extension, and thorough revision of those earlier documents, which were not published in a conference or journal.}, having the constraints of a hearing device in mind.
+In this work, we demonstrate the potential of variational autoencoders for acoustic environment clustering through a VAE-based clustering model tailored for operation with audio signals\footnote{Parts of the content in this manuscript are present in our previous preprints \cite{fiorio2025unsupervisedvariationalacousticclustering,fiorio2025categoricalunsupervisedvariationalacoustic}.
+This article is a combination, extension, and thorough revision of those earlier documents, which were not published in a conference nor a journal.}, having the constraints of a hearing device under consideration.
 Given the discrete nature of clustering, we modify the generative semi-supervised model (M2 model) from \cite{kingma2014semisupervised} for unsupervised clustering through the categorical latent space.
 For reparameterization and efficient training, the model employs a Gumbel-Softmax \cite{jang2017categorical} function, which also allows for further robustness improvement.
-Furthermore, in view of the limitations of hearing devices, we devise a sliding-window scheme that leverages the Gumbel-Softmax operation for increasing the robustness of the proposed clustering model.
+Furthermore, in view of the limitations of hearing devices, we devise a sliding window scheme that leverages the Gumbel-Softmax operation for increasing the robustness of the proposed clustering model.
 Finally, the proposed methods are validated with two tasks: the clustering of spoken digits, representing a scenario where labels are meaningful; and the clustering of urban acoustic environments, where labels are merely an abstraction and the audio content strongly overlaps in time and frequency.